martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 - Shorten the note at the end of the Superius, Tenor, and Bassus (section 1)
 - ...

-Missing minim in altus (section 2)
+--->  Missing minim in altus (section 2) --> add a minim after a semibreve to resolve a suspension **????**
 Shorten last note in tenor (section 2)

+No remaining orange labels after editorial corrections

 ## Agnus Dei II